-NW: What is one of your favorite ADR resources?
+NW: What is your favorite ADR resource?

 NW: Why do you value this particular resource?